- Flolan Resource Page

 Where to find proper treatment

 Once a person has been diagnosed with Pulmonary Hypertension, we encourage patients to seek out the care of a specialist in the field of Pulmonary Hypertension rather than simply a local cardiologist or pulmonologist who may not be up to date on the latest treatments and clinical trials.
 A PH specialist will also be either a cardiologist or a pulmonologist but will have more experience and special training in treating this complicated disease.
 You will find a listing of PH specialists on this website under the "Medical" tab at the top of each page.
 A link is also prominently displayed on the home page or you may click here.
+If you are a member of a PH message board, you might seek out references there also.

 Severity and Prognosis